Skip to Main Content

 UNDERGRADUATE CERTIFICATE

 • Depending on the electives they choose as part of this major, students in International Studies can earn the UNF Peace Corps Prep Certificate and the Undergraduate Certificate in Teaching English to Speakers of Other Languages (TESOL) with little or no additional coursework or practical experience.
-For details, see see the International Studies website.
+See the program website for more information.

 ACCELERATED PATHS INTO GRADUATE PROGRAMS